 - Organizations with consistent visual style and branding stand out in multi-channel marketing strategies.

-Salesforce’s mission early on was to get businesses to replace their on-premises software — applications they hosted and/or executed locally, as in the days of CD-ROMs — with its cloud-based suite.
+Salesforce’s mission early on was to get businesses to replace their on-premises design software — applications they hosted and/or executed locally, as in the days of CD-ROMs — with its cloud-based suite.

 - Crafting a consistent visual identity of the brand (“No Software” logo = Salesforce).

 - Establishing brand affinity backed up by actions (Salesforce doesn’t sell traditional CRM software).

 - Supporting advertising and marketing campaigns (the “No Software” design was once ubiquitous in Salesforce branding).

 Get weekly insights, advice and opinions about all things digital marketing.

 Thanks for subscribing!
 Keep an eye out for a Welcome email from us shortly.
 If you don’t see it come through, check your spam folder and mark the email as “not spam.”

 What Are the Major Types of Graphics Used in Marketing?